 The Conjuring movies in order

-If you're a fan of haunted houses, possessed children, eerie nuns, and a couple who battles more demons than you binge-watch episodes, then a The Conjuring movie marathon is your ideal film night.
-But where do you start?
+If you're into haunted houses, possessed children, eerie nuns, and a couple who battles more demons than you binge-watch episodes, then a The Conjuring movie marathon is the ideal film night for you.
+But where do you even begin?
 The release order can be confusing, and the timeline of this franchise is as shadowy as the basements Ed and Lorraine Warren dare to enter.
-Don't worry, we've sorted out the chronological order for you.
-So, grab your popcorn, dim the lights, and prepare for a movie night that will seriously disturb your sleep.
-This is the order you need to watch The Conjuring films for the ultimate creepy experience.
+Don't worry, we've got the chronological order all set for you.
+So, grab your popcorn, turn off the lights, and get ready for a movie night that'll keep you up at night.
+If you're looking for a truly creepy experience, here's the order in which you should watch the Conjuring films.

 493 Minutes 4 Movies